k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.
   - The user attached to this permission set can run the following tasks on this environment:
-    - Select the environment as a source environment and create a task on up to 1000 entities.
+    - Select the environment as a source environment and create a task for up to 1000 entities.
-    - Select the environment as a target environment and create a task on up to 10 entities.
+    - Select the environment as a target environment and create a task for up to 10 entities.

   Click for more information about [setting the number of entities on a TDM load task](15a_entity_subset.md).